deepraining/lila/packages/lila-webpack/README.md

   }
 };

-// or export an object
-module.exports = {
+// or export an object, a string(not function) module.exports = {
   profile: {
     success: true,